Gastroschisis is a type of abdominal wall defect. It occurs when a child’s abdomen does not develop fully while in the womb.

 We do not know exactly what causes gastroschisis although we do know that they are becoming more common, particularly in younger mothers under the age of 20 years.
 However, overall the incidence is quite low with 1 in 3000 babies being born with gastroschisis each year.

-Gastroschisis can be associated with other problems but the doctors will examine your child closely to check if this is the case.
+Gastroschisis can be associated with other problems but the doctors will examine a child closely to check if this is the case.

 What are the signs and symptoms of gastroschisis?

 Gastroschisis is immediately recognisable because the child’s intestines are outside of the abdomen.
 Some areas of the intestines may look darker as they have been in contact with the amniotic fluid inside the womb, which can damage them.
 The umbilical cord is visible but pushed to the side by the exposed intestines.